The edge of chaos: quantum field theory and deep neural networks: Perturbative corrections

 Let us make a few comments about this result.
 First, as expected, we observe corrections to the correlation length at $\OO(T/N)$ due to finite-width effects.
 Intuitively, non-Gaussianities accumulate with depth as a result of effective intralayer interactions that can be seen to appear in a manner precisely analogous to RG \cite{Roberts:2021fes,roDLRG}.
 Conversely, increasing the width suppresses these higher cumulants and brings one closer to the Gaussian result predicted from the CLT.
 Observe however that taking $T/N\rightarrow0$ does \emph{not} recover the tree-level result \eqref{eq:xidef} (equivalently, the MFT result in sec. \ref{sec:chaos}), due to the presence of $\OO(1)$ contributions.
 In other words, this $\OO(1)$ effect is independent of the network size, and thus represents an important contribution even in the infinite-width limit.
 As will be discussed in more detail in sec. \ref{sec:discuss}, the $\OO(1)$ corrections quantify fluctuations from typicality in the ensemble of random networks under consideration; in the limit $\sigma_w^2\rightarrow0$, the weight initialization becomes deterministic, so the MFT result (which ignores fluctuations about the mean) becomes exact.
 However, perhaps surprisingly, we do not observe any shift in the critical point itself: since $\sigma_w\in\mathbb{R}$, the only divergence in $\xi$ is precisely the tree-level divergence $\gamma^2=\sigma_w^2$.
-It is unclear whether a shift might appear at higher orders, or if this is a limitation of perturbation theory in the weak coupling regime.
 We shall comment further on this in the next subsection as well as in sec. \ref{sec:discuss} below.